JuliaRegistries/Registrator.jl/docs.md

 * Add the GitHub user that you mention in the configuration file as a collaborator to the private Registry and package.
 * Install the GitHub app on the repository.

+## Allow private organization members to register

+* Set `check_private_membership` to `true` in the configuration file
+* Add the GitHub user that you mention in the configuration file as a member to the organization(s)

 ## The approved() call

 The approved() call is a comment you make on a Registry PR.
 This is *disabled* on the public Registrator as it requires write access to the repository.
 It does the following: